 - Hon.
-David V. Herriford, Judge of the Superior Court of California, County of Los Angeles
+Lynne M. Hobbs, Judge of the Superior Court of California, County of Los Angeles

 - Hon.
-James P. Madden, Commissioner of the Superior Court of California, County of Santa Clara
+Terrance T. Lewis, Commissioner of Superior Court of California, County of Los Angeles

 - Hon.
 J. Kent O’Mara, Commissioner of the Superior Court of California, County of Yolo

 - Ms. Stephanie Saracco-Reed, Court Operations Manager, Superior Court of California, County of San Diego

 - Mr. Randy Weissman, Chief Deputy, Operations, California Office of Traffic Safety

 The Traffic Advisory Committee was created in 1995 and works toward improving the administration of justice in the adjudication of traffic and bail-forfeitable offenses; identifies policy issues and recommends rules and model procedures that will make the handling of traffic and bail-forfeitable offenses more consistent statewide.